-At the same time that our attention is limited we are using the internet to dramatically increase the amount of available content.
+At the same time that our attention is limited, we are using the Internet to dramatically increase the amount of available content.
 The increase in content is well documented to be exponential, which means that most of the content that has ever been produced by humanity has been produced in the last few years .
-For example, Youtube alone is adding 100 hours of new video content every minute .
+For example, YouTube alone is adding 100 hours of new video content every minute .

 Individual Attention Scarcity

 Let's first consider attention at the individual level.
-All over the world people have constructed their identities around work and around firmly held core beliefs, whether religious or wordly.
+All over the world people have constructed their identities around work and around firmly held core beliefs, whether religious or worldly.
 Both of these are undermined by digital technologies.
 We saw earlier how digital technology is putting pressure on labor.
 It is also putting pressure though on firmly held beliefs.
 Content is no longer easily contained in geographic boundaries and people are being exposed, many for the first time, to opinions and behaviors that diverge from their core beliefs.

-This is not dissimilar from when at beginning of the industrial period people had to leave the country side and move to big cities.
+This is not dissimilar from the beginning of the Industrial Age, when people had to leave the countryside and move to big cities.
 They were forced to give up identities that had been constructed around land and a historical set of professions.
 They were confronted with people from other regions who held different beliefs.